 |

-S12 | 1 | ED | Updates Session | | 8:30 AM | 12:00 PM | Waterhouse Ballroom 1-3 & 4 | waterhouse14 | Wednesday, September 18, 2024 | Hear the latest and greatest updates pertaining to the topics of significant interest to municipal finance officers.
-Speakers will provide updates of key changes that occured earlier in 2024, as well as current developments, and what's coming down the pipe in the near future.
-Confirmed organizations include:
+S12 | 1 | ED | Updates Session | | 8:30 AM | 12:00 PM | | | Wednesday, September 17, 2025 | Hear the latest and greatest updates pertaining to the topics of significant interest to municipal finance officers.
+Speakers will provide updates of key changes that occurred earlier in 2025 as well as current developments, and what's coming down the pipe in the near future.
+Don't miss this one-stop session for your sector-relevant updates! | |

 |